frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_encounter.md

 After you have completed filling up all the necessary sections, you can Submit the document.
 The Action buttons will be visible only after submission.

-  * Vital Signs: _Create > Vital Signs_ button will take you to the new Vital Signs screen to record the vitals of the Patient.
+  * Vital Signs: **Create > Vital Signs** button will take you to the new Vital Signs screen to record the vitals of the Patient.

-  * Medical Record: _Create > Medical Record_ button will take you to the new Medical Record screen to record details.
+  * Medical Record: **Create > Medical Record** button will take you to the new Medical Record screen to record details.
 You can also attach some report to the record.

-  * Clinical Procedure: Using _Create > Clinical Procedure_ button you can create a Clinical Procedure.
+  * Clinical Procedure: Using **Create > Clinical Procedure** button you can create a Clinical Procedure.

-  * Patient History: _View > Patient History_
+  * Patient History: **View > Patient History**.

   * Schedule Admission: You can Schedule Admission using this button.
 This will create an Inpatient Record.